15 to 20 years

 The Lilac Point Siamese is one of the most well-known Siamese breeds, revered for their unique and striking lilac-grey color-point coat.
 They are one of four types of Siamese and have become one of the most popular due to their subtle coloration that varies between individuals.
-This was not always the case, though—the Lilac Point struggled in shows and was considered a watered-down version of Blue Points.
+That was not always the case; the Lilac Point struggled in shows and was considered a watered-down version of Blue Points.

-They are one of the rarer Siamese colorations, along with Blue Points, and Chocolate and Seal Points.
-Like all Siamese cats, Lilac Points are highly vocal and love a good play session with their owners.
-This friendly and playful nature makes them a popular family feline.
+They are one of the rarer Siamese colorations, along with Blue Points, Chocolate Points, and Seal Points.
+Like all Siamese cats, Lilac Points are incredibly vocal and love a good play session with their owners.
+Their friendly and playful nature makes them a popular family feline.

-Lilac Point Siamese Kittens — Before You Welcome One Into Your Familly…
+Lilac Point Siamese Kittens — Before You Bring One Home …

-Before going out and getting a Siamese kitten, there are a few important things to consider.
+Before getting a Siamese kitten, there are a few important factors to consider.
 Firstly, Siamese cats are extremely vocal.
 This can be both adorable and infuriating, and Siamese cats are known for their almost constant meowing and vocalizing.
 Not only that, but their vocalizations are also loud and even piercing at times, so you’ll need to be prepared for the opposite of the typical cat behavior of quietly keeping to themselves.

 Another unique trait of Siamese cats is their affection; if you want a cat that keeps to itself, the Siamese is probably not for you.
-These cats are extremely affectionate and love to be held and fussed over.
-Additionally, most Siamese owners will tell you that Siamese cats are best kept in pairs.
+They are highly affectionate and love to be held and fussed over.
+Most Siamese owners will also tell you that Siamese cats are best kept in pairs.
 They become easily bored and don’t enjoy being alone, so a friend will keep them entertained and out of mischief.

-Lastly, while most breeds are a challenge to train, Siamese cats are particularly difficult.
-Although they are highly intelligent and eager to please their owners, they are independent and will only do what they want to do when they want to do it.
+Lastly, while most breeds are challenging to train, Siamese cats are particularly difficult.
+Although they are highly intelligent and eager to please their owners, they are independent and can be stubborn

 3 Little-Known Facts About the Lilac Point Siamese